Here’s the story so far, the stops we’ve made on the road we’re on.

 2018 saw the departure of two students who had been with the program since the beginning, Evan and Jordan.
 I wrote them into the script as two rappers, D-Vo and Willy Nilly.
 In the show, two local high school students devise a plan to see their favorite rappers at an upcoming show.
 With the assistance of a tippling teacher, some good friends who go all in with them, and a magical genie, they become the rappers themselves and continue the tour.

-Springtime 2016 saw the Beaverhill Players host a huge slap-up binge at our Grand Opening.
-The Beaver Regional Arts Centre was renamed back to its original moniker, The Paragon Theatre, and to celebrate we threw a three-day party around the Junior Players Showcase, called Spy Camp Confidential.
+Springtime 2016 saw the Beaverhill Players host their first show as the new managers of the Paragon Theatre, and they hosted a huge slap-up binge at the Grand Opening.
+The Beaver Regional Arts Centre was renamed back to its original moniker, and to celebrate, the Players threw a three-day party around the Juniors Showcase, called Spy Camp Confidential.
 We played movies and invited back some of the performers from the previous autumn’s variety show, and a great time was had by all!

 2015’s Showcase script was based on the true story of Palisades, Nevada, a town which staged mock gunfights for the benefit of tourists brave enough to get off the train and wander around during its scheduled stops.
 Palisades earned a reputation as a lawless and dangerous yet exciting town to visit, but the whole town was in on the joke.